iamrobertw/SampleBlogCode/README.md

 ## Sample blog code.
-This is just part of the blog code that works on this website: https://mindsspace.eu/ ##
+This is just part of the blog front end code that works on this website: https://mindsspace.eu/ Project is made in Server Side Rendering technology.
+So apart from front end is the back end as well.
+Used Heroku, Strapi, Vercel and Claudinary.